Strizh (train)

 The Strizh (Стриж) is a Russian locomotive-hauled, low-floor, high-speed express train.

 Main information

 The trains have been running between Moscow and Nizhny Novgorod since 1 June 2015 and between Moscow and Berlin since 17 December 2016.

 On the Moscow – Nizhny Novgorod line, they make 1 to 3 stops, linking the two cities in 3 hours 35 minutes (when they only stop in Vladimir).
 The cars are pulled by an EP20 locomotive.

 In 2016, Russian Railways also connected Moscow and Berlin using the Strizh.
 The travel time between the two cities is a little over 20 hours.

 Lines

-The Strizh train currently operates on two lines: